A guide to accessible purchasing

 Newly purchased items need to be reviewed for accessibility, and an approved exception if the product is not fully compliant, before payment can be made.
 For this reason it is important to evaluate product accessibility and obtain an accessibility exception, if necessary, before it is purchased and invoiced.

 The procurement of additional licenses to an existing, previously purchased, product can be processed without an accessibility review of the product.
+However, if a prior exception request was reviewd and approved for a very limited number of users, additional licenses may required a more through review.

 Working with a sales representative